Skip to content

 How long does COBRA last?

 18 months standard coverage.
-29 months for public healthcare-eligible former employees.
+29 months for the universal healthcare system-eligible former employees.
 36 months for dependents following specific qualifying events (death of covered employee, divorce, dependent aging out).
 Specific duration depends on qualifying event type.
 Calculator works for any duration input.

 When does coverage start?